jzeyl/Ear-Measures/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (3) tip of suprastapedius
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (4) tip of infrastapedius
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (5) tip of endosseous cochlear duct length
-3) a *.pp file from MeshLab outlining the perimeter of the footplate > 20 points
+3) a *.pp file from MeshLab outlining the perimeter of the footplate with > 20 points
 4) a *.fcsv file outlining the perimeter of the round window with > 20 points
 5) a *.fcsv file outlining the perimeter of the cochlear aqueduct with > 20 points